mmcdermott/running_literature_review/technical_components/hyperparameter_tuning.md

 ## Notes
 Largely, these notes will focus on the empirical questions -- how do the various systems differ, which one seems to work best, notes on working through any tutorials, etc.

+### 10/07/2020 Updates
+Based on my preliminary explorations, which largely leverages documentation and the most basic start of exploring Ax in code, I'm thinking that Optuna is looking like the winner here.
+Hyperopt, I know from prior use, has its own hurdles that Optuna handles better.
+Ax's documentation shows some pretty plots, but it is much less well documented, and doesn't support some things I think I'd want (e.g., conditional search spaces).
+Neither Optuna nor Ax seems to support custom parameter types, which is unfortunate, but that can be worked around.
+Hydra's integration with Ax is possibly compelling, but it remains to be seen how much I want to use Hydra at all.

 ### Empirical Comparison of Frameworks
 A central point here is to think about what the goals/requirements are of the system.
 For example, a few considerations:
   * ML Library (e.g., PyTorch, Tensorflow, general, etc.)